waggle-sensor/edge-plugins/docs/waggle_base_images.md

 Base images simply provides the base for plugins to be running.
 There are 3 types of base imabes,

-1) `plugin-base`: Ubuntu 18.04 based image; suitable for any edge plugin that do not require GPU acceleration
+1) `waggle-base`: Ubuntu 18.04 based image; suitable for any edge plugin that do not require GPU acceleration
-2) `plugin-base-light`: Alpine 3.10.X based image; suitable for edge plugins that do not require heavy computation
+2) `waggle-base-light`: Alpine 3.10.X based image; suitable for edge plugins that do not require heavy computation
-3) `plugin-base-gpu`: Ubuntu 18.04 based image with GPU libraries; suitable for edge plugins that need GPU acceleration
+3) `waggle-base-gpu`: Ubuntu 18.04 based image with GPU libraries; suitable for edge plugins that need GPU acceleration

 #### Waggle Images for Machine Learning

 Common machine learning tools such as TensorFlow, OpenCV, PyTorch are supported by Waggle images.
 The ML Waggle images are based on `plugin-base-gpu` for GPU acceleration on the ML tools.

-1) `plugin-opencv`: OpenCV 4.1.1 with contribution packages are supported
+1) `waggle-opencv`: OpenCV 4.1.1 with contribution packages are supported
-2) `plugin-tensorflow`: TensorFlow 1.4.0 and 2.0.0 (in progress) are supported
+2) `waggle-tensorflow`: TensorFlow 1.4.0 and 2.0.0 (in progress) are supported
-3) `plugin-torch`: Torch 1.4.0 and Torchvision 0.5.0 (Pillow 6.2.1) are supported
+3) `waggle-torch`: Torch 1.4.0 and Torchvision 0.5.0 (Pillow 6.2.1) are supported

 #### Waggle Images for Cloud Training